The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Let’s say you’re walking down the street and out the corner of your eye you spot a $100 bill on the ground.
 Finders keepers, right?
 Not so fast.
 Whether you find money or property, the IRS expects you to report your windfall, so they can tax you accordingly.
+This windfall becomes part of your federal taxable income, which is the portion of your income that is subject to federal income taxes.
 But their greed doesn’t stop there, check out what other surprising things are taxable.

-The average Social Security check is $1,694.
+The average Social Security check for all retired workers is $1,976.
 Depending on your lifestyle, that may not be enough to cover all the bills.
 Although the obvious solution is to earn extra income, it can actually end up costing you money.
 Social Security benefits usually aren’t taxable if it’s your only source of income.
+While Social Security benefits are generally nontaxable income if they are your only source of income, additional earnings can change this.
 However, those rules go out the window when additional income is involved.
 Single filers can be taxed on up to 50% of their benefits if their combined income is between $25,000 and $34,000.
 Married couples filing a joint return can face the same fate once they earn between $32,000 and $44,000.
 Up to 85% of your benefits may be taxable if you earn more than those amounts.

 Receive Social Security and additional income?
 Use the formula below to determine if you’ll need to pay taxes on your benefits.